idodov/LedMatrixAlbumArt/README.md

 In the AppDaemon apps directory, **create a new file named** `imageprocessor.py` and paste the script into it.

 **Modify the script to match the name of your media player entity.** In my case, the name is `media_player.era300`.
+Please confirm that you can access `http://homeassistant.local:8123`.
+If you're unable to do so, you'll need to replace it with your local IP address in the script.

 Once you've made the necessary changes, save the script.
 ```yaml